 External Dynamic List

 An External Dynamic List is a text file that is hosted on an external web server so that the firewall can import objects—IP addresses, URLs, domains—included in the list and enforce policy.
 To enforce policy on the entries included in the external dynamic list, you must reference the list in a supported policy rule or profile.
 As you modify the list, the firewall dynamically imports the list at the configured interval and enforces policy without the need to make a configuration change or a commit on the firewall.
-If the web server is unreachable, the firewall will use the last successfully retrieved list for enforcing policy until the connection is restored with the web server.
+If the web server is unreachable, the firewall uses the last successfully retrieved list for enforcing policy until the connection is restored with the web server.
 In cases where authentication to the EDL fails, the security policy stops enforcing the EDL.
 To retrieve the external dynamic list, the firewall uses the interface configured with the

 Palo Alto Networks Servicesservice route, which is the management interface by default.
 You can also customize the Service Routes you’d like the firewall to use.

 The firewall supports four types of external dynamic lists:

 - IP Address—The firewall typically enforces policy for a source or destination IP address that is defined as a static object on the firewall (see Enforce Policy on an External Dynamic List) If you need agility in enforcing policy for a list of source or destination IP addresses that emerge ad hoc, you can use an external dynamic list of type IP address as a source or destination address object in policy rules, and configure the firewall to deny or allow access to the IP addresses (IPv4 and IPv6 address, IP range and IP subnets) included in the list.
 The firewall treats an external dynamic list of type IP address as an address object; all the IP addresses included in a list are handled as one address object.